Expand the section navigation mobile menu

 Honoraria

 If your speaker charges a fee, IC payment procedures must be followed (see IC below).
 Honoraria are typically only paid to academics of distinction discussing scholarly works who are not charging a fee.
-Complete the "Employee vs. Independent Contractor Classification Checklist" per OU AP&P #262 Tax Classification: Independent Contractor Versus Employee before the visitor arrives to receive a determination on whether your speaker can be paid through the Honoraria process.
+Complete the "Employee vs. Independent Contractor Classification Request" per OU AP&P #262 Tax Classification: Independent Contractor Versus Employee before the visitor arrives to receive a determination on whether your speaker can be paid through the Honoraria process.

 Payment Processing Approvals

-New Vendor and Vendor Maintenance
+New Supplier and Supplier Maintenance

 Foreign Payee IRS Form Required

-Business entities, Universities, Organizations W8-BEN
+Business entities, Universities, Organizations W-8 BEN-E

-Agents of foreign payees W8-IMY
+Agents of foreign payees W-8 IMY

-Individuals performing services W8-BEN (no treaty exemption)
+Individuals performing services W-8 BEN (no treaty exemption)

 Individuals performing services 8233 (claiming treaty exemption)